mnmlstme/ng-dummy/README.md

 If you are already using Angular, then just make the module `me.mnmlst.ng-dummy` a dependence of your app.

-To use the directive stand-alone in a "static" web page, load Angular from a CDN, and then load this script:
+To use the directive stand-alone in a <q>static</q> web page, load Angular from a CDN, and then load this script:

 ```
 <script src="//cdnjs.cloudflare.com/ajax/libs/angular.js/1.2.16/angular.min.js"></script>